nawodyaishan/nawodyaishan/README.md

 ## I am Nawodya Ishan

-### An undergraduate student from Sri Lanka Technological Campus envolving in Web and AI Dev.
+### An undergraduate student from Sri Lanka Technological Campus involving in Web and AI Dev.

 Here are some ideas to get you started: